Anon-Planet/thgtoa/guide.md

 -   Brave Browser (Chromium-based) with a Private Tor Tab has a better acceptance level than Tor Browser (Firefox based).
 You will experience fewer issues with captchas and online platforms[^383] if you use Brave than if you use Tor Browser (feel free to try this yourself).

 -   For every identity, you should have a matching profile picture associated with it.
-For this purpose, we recommend you just go to <https://thispersondoesnotexist.com/> or <https://generated.photos/face-generator> and generate a computer-generated profile picture (Do note that algorithms have been developed[^393]'[^394] to detect these and it might not work 100% of the time).
+For this purpose, we recommend you just go to <https://thispersondoesnotexist.com/> or <https://generated.photos/face-generator>* and generate a computer-generated profile picture (Do note that algorithms have been developed[^393]'[^394] to detect these and it might not work 100% of the time).
 You can also generate such pictures yourself from your computer if you prefer by using the open-source StyleGan project here <https://github.com/NVlabs/stylegan2> <sup>[[Archive.org]][400]</sup>.
 Just refresh the page until you find a picture that matches your identity in all aspects (age, sex, and ethnicity) and save that picture.
 It would be even better to have several pictures associated with that identity, butWedo not have an "easy way" of doing that yet.

+***Warning:** https://generated.photos/face-generator requires JavaScript to function and does a lot of fingerprinting.
+Most of it is being sent to Microsoft Clarity.
+Even with uBlock installed and on safer level, Tor Browser wasn't efficient at blocking the fingerprinting.
+This obviously does not work on Safest level.
+On our tests, only Brave with agressive fingerprinting/ad shields did not send analytics.

     -   **Bonus**, you could also make it more real by using this service (with an anonymous identity) <https://www.myheritage.com/deep-nostalgia> <sup>[[Archive.org]][401]</sup> to make a picture more lifelike.
 Here is an example: